CenterDenmark/elexia-datamodel/data_model.md

 Device {
     %% Subclass of device and has all the relations a device has uuid id PK
     %% type: Meter, HVAC, ect.
-Corresponds to the child class name string type
+Corresponds to the child string type
     string name
     string description